Frusadev/ezact/README.md

 ### 3. Expose as a Next.js API Route Handler

-Any action created with `nezt` can be exported directly as a standard route handler with full error translation and JSON serialization:
+Any action created with `ezact` can be exported directly as a standard route handler with full error translation and JSON serialization:

 ```ts
 // app/api/users/route.ts